ianyfan/alevel/electronics/exposition.md

 \ Frame synchronisation signals instruct the screen to start scanning a new frame 4 Splitting the RGB signals means that only a third of the total data is sent down each signal, so the bandwidth is a third of what is would otherwise need to be
-5 The higher the frame refresh rate, the smoother the image 6 The bitrate is the number of bits that must be sent down the cable in a second, and is equal to \\(\text{pixels per frame} \cdot \text{frame rate}\\)
+5 The higher the frame refresh rate, the smoother the image
+\ The limit is 25 Hz since that is the persistence of vision 6 The bitrate is the number of bits that must be sent down the cable in a second, and is equal to \\(\text{pixels per frame} \cdot \text{frame rate}\\)
 \ The bandwidth is half the bitrate
 7 The number of intensity levels is \\(2^\text{word length}\\)